sanity-io/next-sanity/packages/next-sanity/README.md

 export const apiVersion = process.env.NEXT_PUBLIC_SANITY_API_VERSION || '2024-07-11'
 ```

+Remember to add these environment variables to your hosting provider's environment as well.

 ### Write GROQ queries

 `next-sanity` exports the `groq` template literal which will give you syntax highlighting in [VS Code with the Sanity extension installed][vs-code-extension].
+It’s also required for GROQ query result type generation with [Sanity TypeGen][sanity-typegen].

 ```ts
 // ./src/sanity/lib/queries.ts